How to Spend a Staycation in Barcelona

-As lockdown gradually eases, it’s time to start exploring it again.
+As lockdown gradually eases, it’s time to start exploring again.
 And, while it’s not possible to sample everything this city has to offer, there are plenty of interesting sights, strolls and excursions to get involved with.
-Revel in the splendour of Barcelona’s world-famous architecture without selfie-sticks getting in your way; or explore its tangleof cobblestoned streets, grabbing a drink-to-go as you meander towards the beach.
+Revel in the splendour of Barcelona’s world-famous architecture without selfie-sticks getting in your way; or explore its tangle of cobblestoned streets, grabbing a drink-to-go as you meander towards the beach.
 The once traffic-choked roads of Gran Via and Diagonal are newly pedestrianised, so it’s easier than ever to discover this increasingly green, laid-back city by foot.
-Here’s our guide to getting the most out of a Barcelona staycation.
+Here at Plum Guide, we love doing the hard work for you, so here’s our guide to getting the most out of a staycation in Barcelona.

 Barcelona is always breathtakingly beautiful, but post-lockdown, it’s easier to imagine the city as it once was.
 As you wander past the swirling, candy-like rooftops of La Sagrada Família, take time to marvel at the intricacy of this incredible piece of architecture – it took over 140 years to complete.
 And now, you can enjoy it without tourists interrupting your view.